This post may contain affiliate sales links. Please see my full disclosure policy for details

 - 1 ¾ cups milk

 - 2 to 3 medium bananas

 - Preheat the oven to 350° F.

-- For the cake: In a medium-sized bowl, combine cake mix, brown sugar, buttermilk, vegetable oil, eggs & vanilla extract.
-Beat on medium – high speed until all ingredients are well blended.
+- In a medium-sized bowl, combine cake mix, brown sugar, buttermilk, vegetable oil, eggs & vanilla extract.
+Beat on medium–high speed until all ingredients are well blended.
 Add the smashed bananas and continuing mixing until the bananas are well incorporated.
 Use a spatula to mix the batter from the bottom of the bowl to the top to ensure it’s well mixed.

-- For the filling: While the cake is still warm, take the end of a wooden spoon or another round object and poke holes all over the top of your cake.
+- While the cake is still warm, take the end of a wooden spoon or another round object and poke holes all over the top of your cake.

 - In a medium-sized bowl, combine the vanilla pudding mix and the milk and whisk just until the liquid starts to dissolve.
 Immediately pour the pudding mix over the top of the cake and try to spread it evenly.
 Put the whole cake in the refrigerator until it is completely cooled.

 - Prior to serving, slice the bananas and lay across the top of the cake and cover Cool Whip.

 - Take a few Nilla Wafers and crush them in your hands to sprinkle over the top.